SwiftGL/swiftgl.github.io/learn/01-hello-window.md

 }
 {% endhighlight %}

-Our keyCallback function takes a GLFWwindow as its first argument, an integer that specifies the key pressed, an action that specifies if the key is pressed or released, and an integer representing some bit flags to tell you if shift, control, alt or super keys have been pressed.
+Our keyCallback function takes a `GLFWwindow` as its first argument, an integer that specifies the key pressed, an action that specifies if the key is pressed or released, and an integer representing some bit flags to tell you if shift, control, alt or super keys have been pressed.
 Whenever a user pressed a key, GLFW calls this function and fills in the proper arguments for you to process.

-In our newly created keyCallback function we check if the key pressed equals the escape key and if it was pressed (not released) we close GLFW by setting its WindowShouldClose property to true using glfwSetwindowShouldClose.
+In our newly created `keyCallback` function we check if the key pressed equals the escape key and if it was pressed (not released) we close GLFW by setting its `WindowShouldClose` property to true using `glfwSetwindowShouldClose`{:.nf}.
 The next condition check of the main while loop will then fail and the application closes.

 The last thing left to do is register the function with the proper callback via GLFW.
 Add this to the `main()` function: